Set up config modifiers

 HCO

-A config modifier contains custom instructions for processing data at an indicated stage of log processing.
-Learn about config modifiers.
+A config modifier contains custom instructions for processing data at an indicated log processing stage.
+Learn more about config modifiers.

-Typically, a project manager or engineer will create and link any config modifiers during an implementation project with a new connection.
+Typically, a project manager or engineer creates and links any config modifiers during an implementation project with a new connection.

 1. Log in to the Redox dashboard.